Fill out a short online consult for our medical team.

 Our treatments are Health Canada authorized, and the strongest on the market.

 Check out what our customers are saying

-We offer a custom combination of the most effective Health Canada-authorized hair loss medications currently available, finasteride and minoxidil, so we can offer you different levels of strength and convenience.
+We offer a custom combination of the most effective medications authorized for sale by Health Canada currently available, finasteride and minoxidil, so we can offer you different levels of strength and convenience.
 We even offer the accelerator tretinoin to speed everything up!

 What’s even better, our custom combos are all topical: aka, they completely avoid the side effects that can come with oral treatments.

 Good news!
 Minoxidil slows hair loss and stimulates hair growth for roughly 62% patients, and finasteride slows or stops hair loss for nearly 90% of patients while also causing hair re-growth for about 66%!
 In other words: yes, hair loss can be slowed, stopped, prevented, and in some cases even reversed.